-Topical antibiotics should only be used when other antiseptics are not effective, because they are associated with greater risk of bacterial resistance.
-A solution to bromhidrosis may be offered also by systemic anticholinergic drugs, which may decrease sweating (act on nerves of the sympathetic nervous system and inhibits perspiration by blocking the transmitter acetylcholine), but are not commonly used for significant adverse effects that can induce (blurred vision, constipation, difficulty in urination, dry mouth, etc.).
+Topical antibiotics should only be used when other antiseptics are not effective, because they are associated with a greater risk of bacterial resistance.
+A solution to Bromhidrosis may also be offered through the systemic anticholinergic drugs, which may decrease sweating by acting on nerves of the sympathetic nervous system and inhibiting the perspiration by blocking the transmitter acetylcholine, but are not commonly used because of their numerous undesirable side effects (blurred vision, constipation, difficulty in urination, dry mouth, etc.).

 Moreover, special tampon clothing with ions or silver wires that can offer a temporary odor relief is available.
 For example, the anti-sweating shirts allow you to fight the formation of the unsightly sweat stains thanks to the aluminum chloride and underarm tampons.
 Wearing these special garments will provide you with a temporary relief from the excessive sweating and perhaps eliminate the need for drugs or surgery.